anlthms/neon-old/doc/source/using_framework.rst

 Installing MPI on an Ubuntu cluster (for distributed models)
 ------------------------------------------------------------
-Neon provides distributed implementations of convnets and sparse autoencoders in addition to the non-distributed implementations.
+The Nervana Framework provides distributed implementations of convnets and sparse autoencoders in addition to the non-distributed implementations.
 It has been tested with
 `OpenMPI 1.8.1 <http://www.open-mpi.org/software/ompi/v1.8/>`_ and
 `mpi4py <https://bitbucket.org/mpi4py/mpi4py>`_.